 - Wash your car on the grass where the soil absorbs the water, which can help nourish the lawn.
 Besides washing litter into the stormwater drain, hosing the car near the gutter also means polluting streams with detergents and other chemicals.

 - Do not dump used motor oil in the storm drain - take to a recycling center.

 - Keep your car well maintained and fix leaks as soon as possible.
 Your car is a source of stormwater pollution!
 For example, small amounts of tire and brake pad wear off and wash into the stream when it rains.
 Also, small leaks of oil and other fluids have harmful effects downstream.

 - Take used oil and automotive fluids to a local service station for recycling or take advantage of the City's Household Hazardous Waste and Electronics Recycling program.

-- Visit the City's Solid Waste & Recycling webpage for other things you can do around your home or at work.
+- Visit the City's Resource Recovery & Recycling webpage for other things you can do around your home or at work.

 Around Your Yard